adamdecaf/akka/akka-docs/rst/java/testing.rst

     An object which is an instance of the given :class:`Class` must be received within the allotted time frame; the object will be returned.
-Note that this does a conformance check, if you need the class to be equal you need to verify that afterwards.
+Note that this does a conformance check, if you need the class to be equal you need to verify that afterwords.

   * :meth:`public <T> T expectMsgAnyClassOf(Duration max, Class<? extends T>... c)`

     An object must be received within the given time, and it must be an instance of at least one of the supplied :class:`Class` objects; the received object will be returned.
-Note that this does a conformance check, if you need the class to be equal you need to verify that afterwards.
+Note that this does a conformance check, if you need the class to be equal you need to verify that afterwords.

     .. note::